Jack plane

 A jack plane is a general-purpose woodworking bench plane, used for dressing timber down to size in preparation for truing and/or edge jointing.
 It is usually the first plane used on rough stock, but for rougher work it can be preceded by the scrub plane.
-The versality of the jack plane has led to it being the most common bench plane in use.
+The versatility of the jack plane has led to it being the most common bench plane in use.
 The name jack plane is sometimes used interchangeably with the longer fore plane.

 Description

 Jack planes are typically 12–18 in long and 2+1/2–3 in wide, with wooden planes sometimes being slightly wider.
 The blade is 1+2/4–2+1/4 in wide.
 Historically wooden jack planes in the United States have typically been 15-18 inch long, (180 to 230 mm) long with irons 1+3/4 – 2+1/2 in wide.

 Under the commonly used Stanley Bailey numbering system for metal-bodied planes the 14 inch long #5 plane is a jack.
 However, not all early metal plane manufacturers used the same number scheme for their planes.
 For example Millers Fall and Sargent used different numbers to refer to the same planes.